Skip to content

 • email_subject: (Optional) Subject of the email message to users.

-• max_interactive_gpus: (Optional) See line above.
+• max_interactive_gpus: (Optional) See max_interactive_hours above.

 • excluded_users: (Optional) List of usernames to exclude from this alert.